93won/lightweight_vo/README.md

 # Assuming you downloaded the dataset to the default 'dataset' directory
 ./docker.sh run /home/dataset/EuRoC/MH_01_easy
 ```
-The container will automatically execute the VIO with the provided dataset.
+The container will automatically execute the VIO with the built-in config file and the provided dataset.